bregman-arie/devops-exercises/README.md

 This issue could also happen if bash_profile or any configuration file of your interpreter was wrongly modified, causing erratics behaviours.
 You would solve this by fixing your $PATH variable:

-As to fix it there are serveral options:
+As to fix it there are several options:

 1. Manually adding what you need to your $PATH <code>PATH="$PATH":/user/bin:/..etc</code>
 2. You have your weird env variables backed up.